sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

       src="https://live.staticflickr.com/65535/54599315237_93a691d882_c.jpg"
       width="800" height="600" alt="Hedda Gabler - 2025"/></a><script async
       src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
+  - order: 3
+    title: REVIEWS
+    body: >-
+      >Sedos’ production of Hedda Gabler is a riveting take on this seminal piece of theatre and one where the titular characters portrayal was nuanced and unrelenting.
+A darkly disturbing night at the theatre which felt fresh despite its literary heritage.

+      ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/hedda-gabler-sedos">Hedda Gabler, 2025, Musical Theatre Musings</a></cite></footer>

+      >This production is a striking, well-paced, and thought-provoking take on Hedda Gabler, breathing fresh life into a complex classic.
+It’s a reminder that while times may change, the human psyche and its capacity for destruction remain eerily constant.
+A thoroughly enjoyable and unsettling evening of theatre.

+      ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/hedda-gabler-bridewell-theatre-review/">Hedda Gabler, 2025, London Theatre 1 (****)</a></cite></footer>
 metaTitle: Hedda Gabler by Henrik Ibsen, in a version by Patrick Marber, plays at the Bridewell Theatre from 8-12 July 2025
 metaDescription: Hedda Gabler by Henrik Ibsen, in a version by Patrick Marber.